hwameistor/hwameistor/docs/docs/quick_start/install/storage_pool.md

 ### 1. Create `LocalDiskClaim` objects

 HwameiStor sets up storage pools by creating `LocalDiskClaim` objects according to the storage media types.
-To create an HDD pool, the user needs to specify `storageNodes`:
+To create an HDD pool, you need to specify `storageNodes`:

 ```console
 $ helm template ./hwameistor \